intel/trusted-certificate-issuer/README.md

 ## Overview

 <!-- TODO: Review and rephrase this section -->
-The Trusted Certificate Serivce (TCS) Issuer is a Kubernetes certificate management controller that provides a certificate authority (CA) service using the security features provided by the Intel® SGX on platforms with SGX Flexible Launch Control enabled.
+The Trusted Certificate Serivce (TCS) is a Kubernetes certificate management controller that provides a certificate authority (CA) service using the security features provided by the Intel® SGX on platforms with SGX Flexible Launch Control enabled.